 The original proprietors were Phineas Mast and John Thomas, a young lawyer.
-Together they invested and manufactured the Buckeye Grain Drill, Buckeye Cultivator and the Buckeye Cider Mill.
-Thomas withdrew from the firm and his interest passed to the hands of Mast, and the P.P.
+Together, they invested in and manufactured the Buckeye Grain Drill, Buckeye Cultivator, and the Buckeye Cider Mill.
+Thomas withdrew from the firm, and his interest passed to the hands of Mast, and the P.P.
 Mast Company was on its way.
-Mast radically improved his machines to make them the best made and most useful machines that ingenuity could devise.
-The machines were constructed from wood, iron and steel by cunning and efficient workmen.
+Mast radically improved his machines to make them the best-made and most useful machines that ingenuity could devise.
+The machines were constructed from wood, iron, and steel by cunning and efficient workers.
 The company grew from year to year until it became one of the greatest mechanical and manufacturing enterprises of the time.
-In 1875, the Mast/Foos Company was formed and a factory was built on the west end of Springfield.
+In 1875, the Mast/Foos Company was formed, and a factory was built on the west end of Springfield.
 At the time of its construction, the factory was one of the most modern, well-designed buildings in the nation.
-It was at this massive factory that tubular boilers, portable boilers and wind engines were built.
-The company even produced a 400 horsepower boiler to make steam at the Industrial Exposition in the Philadelphia Pen in 1876.
-The company later incorporated as a stock company and manufactured Buckeye Lawn Mowers, iron turbine wind machines and Buckeye Force Pumps.
+It was at this massive factory that tubular boilers, portable boilers, and wind engines were built.
+The company even produced a 400-horsepower boiler to make steam at the Industrial Exposition in the Philadelphia Pen in 1876.
+The company later incorporated as a stock company and manufactured Buckeye Lawn Mowers, iron turbine wind machines, and Buckeye Force Pumps.

 A sixteen-page agricultural/home journal called the Farm and Fireside was first published on October 1, 1877, by P.P.
 Mast, with no doubt of its success.
 On June 1, 1879, P.P.
 Mast, J.S.
 Crowell, and T.J.
 Kirkpatrick purchased the subscription list and moved to the Republic Building on Main Street in Springfield.
-The journal contained high-style latest dress patterns, farm machinery and photos printed from stereotyped plates.
-It had a circulation of 103,000 copies printed twice a month to every state in the Union.
+The journal contained the latest high-style dress patterns, farm machinery, and photos printed on stereotyped plates.
+It had a circulation of 103,000 copies printed twice a month in every state in the Union.
 Each printing required five tons of paper and bid to surpass any journal in the United States.

 Along with other ventures, Mast was mayor of Springfield for two years and was president of the Springfield National Bank for a period.
 As mentioned above, Mast was married to A. Marish Mast.
-Not much is known about her other than she died on April 21, 1895, of Bright’s Disease.
-Mast himself passed away in the castle a few years later on November 20, 1898.
-Both were buried in Ferncliff Cemetery in their private lot.
+Not much is known about her other than that she died on April 21, 1895, of Bright’s disease.
+Mast himself passed away in the castle a few years later, on November 20, 1898.
+Both were buried in Ferncliff Cemetery in their private lots.
 The Masts raised two nieces as daughters after his brother’s death.
-The first niece, Belle, married Mr. George Frey, who was president of The Springfield, Wilmington, Cincinnati Railroad.
+The first niece, Belle, married Mr. George Frey, who was president of the Springfield, Wilmington, and Cincinnati Railroads.
 They lived in a home next to the castle.
 Belle died in 1935 and was buried with her family.
 The second niece’s name was Elizabeth.
 She married Mr. Francis Loomis and lived on East High Street.
 Loomis was appointed Assistant Secretary of State under the Roosevelt administration.

-So now the question is, how could Phineas P. Mast have lived within such successful circles, being a world-class industry leader, a millionaire who built empires, hired hundreds of employees, donated money to important causes, travel the world and invent state-of-the-art products be relatively unknown today?
+So now the question is, how could Phineas P. Mast have lived within such successful circles, being a world-class industry leader, a millionaire who built empires, hired hundreds of employees, donated money to important causes, traveled the world, and invent state-of-the-art products, be relatively unknown today?
 We all know the name Rockefeller, why not Mast?
 There is virtually nothing written about him, but the castle he built told us much about Mast and his success.
 The castle was used by several organizations after the death of Mr. Mast, including a boy’s home, a long tenure as a lodge for The Knights of Pythias, and most recently as Castle Knoll, a nursing home facility.
 The future of the castle is unknown.
-The nursing home has moved to a new location and there weren’t any potential tenants to move in at the time of our visit.
-Hopefully the castle will be restored to its full potential as a trophy of American history.
+The nursing home has moved to a new location, and there weren’t any potential tenants to move in at the time of our visit.
+Hopefully, the castle will be restored to its full potential as a trophy of American history.